Kurumiiw/Middleware/README.md

 identifier when sending, and packets are reordered using this information when receiving (shown as ”Add header, Number” and ”Remove header, Reorder”).
-When reliable is used, the byte stream is sent and received using TCP, using the configured MTU and congestion algorithm in the config file.
+When reliable is used, the byte stream is sent and received using TCP, using the configured TCP options in the config file.
 For both the reliable and unreliable configurations it is also possible to set the timeout for blocking operations, as well as the TOS value, through the API.